transparity-dm/architecture-assets/arb/adrs/iac/terraform-state-management.md

 4. **Scalability**: Azure Storage can handle large amounts of data and high transaction volumes, making it suitable for growing infrastructure needs.

 ### Negative Consequences
-1. **Initial Manual Setup**: The initial manual creation of the storage account and container introduces a dependency on manual steps, which can be error-prone and time-consuming.
-2. **Complexity in Management**: Managing access controls and permissions for the storage account requires careful planning and ongoing maintenance to ensure security and compliance.
+1. **Complexity in Management**: Managing access controls and permissions for the storage account requires careful planning and ongoing maintenance to ensure security and compliance.
-3. **Cost**: Using Azure Storage incurs costs based on storage capacity, transactions, and data transfer, which need to be accounted for in the project budget.
+2. **Cost**: Using Azure Storage incurs costs based on storage capacity, transactions, and data transfer, which need to be accounted for in the project budget.

 ## Notes

-- **Documentation**: Ensure that the process for setting up the initial storage account and container is well-documented and included in the project's onboarding materials and stored in the appropriate source code repository.
+- **Documentation / Automation **: Ensure that the process for setting up the initial storage account and container is well-documented and included in the project's onboarding materials and stored in the appropriate source code repository.
 This helps new team members understand the setup process and reduces the risk of errors.
-- **Automation**: Consider automating the initial setup process using scripts or templates that can be executed with minimal manual intervention.
-This can help streamline the setup process and reduce the potential for human error.
+Ideally use the templated repo example mentioned earlier to automatically standup the environment using scripts stored in the same source code repository.
 - **Access Management**: Regularly review and update access controls for the storage account to ensure that only authorized personnel have access to the Terraform state file.
 This helps maintain security and compliance.